d3b4g/leonids/_posts/zerologon.md

 #### Exchange Servers in MV IP space:

-Quick internet-wide scan of MV IP space shows few exchange servers exposed to internet in Maldives.
-Scan resulted in around 20 unique IPv4 address.
-The number of exposed exchnage servers in MV is very low compared to other part of the world.
+Quick internet-wide scan of MV IP space shows few exchange servers exposed to the internet in the Maldives.
+Scan resulted in around 20 unique IPv4 addresses.
+The number of exposed exchange servers in MV is very low compared to other parts of the world.

 ![source-01](/img/enu16111111.PNG){: .align-left}